Homas/ioc2rpz/README.md

 0 3 * * * root certbot renew --quiet --deploy-hook "cp /etc/letsencrypt/live/ns1.rpz-proxy.com/fullchain.pem /opt/ioc2rpz/cfg/ioc2rpz_dot.crt && cp /etc/letsencrypt/live/ns1.rpz-proxy.com/privkey.pem /opt/ioc2rpz/cfg/ioc2rpz_dot.key"
 ```

+Certificates are also reloaded explicitly during a configuration reload (`ioc2rpz-reload-cfg`): when ioc2rpz detects that the certificate files changed, it restarts the TLS listeners with the new certificate immediately, instead of waiting for the ~2 minute Erlang SSL cache.
+Add an `ioc2rpz-reload-cfg` step to your renewal hook to apply new certificates without downtime.

 ### Docker Volume Mounting

 When running in Docker, mount the certificate directory from the host: